-Tom Dart was sworn in as the 52nd Cook County sheriff in December 2006.
+Tom Dart was first sworn in as the 52nd Cook County Sheriff in 2006.
 Mr. Dart began his career in public service as an assistant state’s attorney in Cook County.
-In 1992, Mr. Dart won a seat in the Illinois House, where he sponsored Mayor Daley’s Safe Neighborhoods Act and authored several state laws designed to crack down on child sex offenders, including a statute that targeted child predators that use the Internet to lure young victims.
+In 1992, Mr. Dart won a seat in the Illinois House, where he sponsored Mayor Daley’s Safe Neighborhoods Act and authored several state laws designed to crack down on child sex offenders, including a statute that targeted child predators that lure young victims online.
 Mr. Dart also wrote the Sexually Violent Predators Commitment Act, enabling judges to detain sexual predators in state mental health facilities if they believe the offender is likely to commit new sex crimes.
 Mr. Dart joined the Cook County Sheriff’s Office in 2003, where he served as chief of staff to former Cook County Sheriff Michael F. Sheahan.

 Kimberly M. Foxx was elected Cook County State’s Attorney in 2016 and is the first African-American woman to lead the office.
 Prior to being elected state’s attorney, Ms. Foxx served as chief of staff or Cook County Board President Toni Preckwinkle.
 As President Preckwinkle’s senior advisor and lead strategist, she oversaw a $4 billion annual budget.
 She also was the lead architect of the county’s criminal justice reform agenda to address racial disparities in the criminal and juvenile justice systems.
 Her efforts contributed to a significant drop in the Cook County jail population while promoting public safety.

-A veteran prosecutor, Kim served as an assistant state’s attorney in the Cook County State’s Attorney’s Office for 12 years.
+A veteran prosecutor, Ms. Foxx served as an assistant state’s attorney in the Cook County State’s Attorney’s Office for 12 years.
 She has also served as a guardian ad litem in the Cook County Public Guardian’s Office.

 Ms. Foxx is a board member at Adler University and Free Spirit Media, where she also served as board president.
 Ms. Foxx is a former board chair of Planned Parenthood of Illinois and a past president of the National Black Prosecutors Association-Chicago Chapter.
 She is a member of Leadership Greater Chicago and the Chicago Council of Lawyers.